KCErb/fruit-robot/tutorials/android/first_app/xml-ui.md

 This is the minimum required to get a basic layout going.

-- Declare the XML version
+- Declare the XML version / encoding
 - Create a root element (only 1, see [this](https://developer.android.com/guide/topics/ui/declaring-layout.html#write))
 - Specify a width, height and orientation if its a `LinearLayout`.
 We used `match_parent` here because our activity has only one view so it may as well take up the whole screen.